docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.rst

 How to locate the static and global variables in your effects
 ================================================================================
-To help you locate the static and global variables in your effect, we've developed a **Static Analyzer tool** for you use.
+To help you locate the static and global variables in your effect, we've developed a **Static Analyzer tool** for you to use.
 You can find the tool in this Git Repo: https://github.com/adobe/ae-plugin-thread-safety

 If you develop on Mac: